tseijp/react-mol/README.md

 import React from 'react'
-import ReactDOM from 'react-dom' import { Atom } from 'react-mol' import { Canvas, useFrame } from 'react-three-fiber'
+import ReactDOM from 'react-dom' import { Atom } from 'react-mol' import { Canvas, useFrame } from ''

 function Basic () {
   // This reference will give us direct access to the last instance